Update: 29th September 2022

 |Los Angeles – Tokyo

-In Europe, only flights to and from Germany or Spain still require masks to be worn, which unfortunately means SQ26/25 New York services remain under the mandate, because they transit through Frankfurt in both directions.
+In Europe, only flights to and from Spain still require masks to be worn, which unfortunately means that passengers on SQ378/377 between Milan and Barcelona face compulsory mask-wearing instructions.

-Similarly, passengers on SQ378/377 between Milan and Barcelona also face compulsory mask-wearing instructions, but only on these intra-Europe sections of the journey, not on the longer legs to and from Singapore (which count as “to/from Italy” flights).
+However, this only applies on these intra-Europe sections of the journey, not on the longer legs to and from Singapore (which count as “to/from Italy” flights).

 Confused as to which mask restrictions will apply to your flight?